 WHAT WE DO

 We gather from 7-8:30pm in the HS room for small groups.
 The aim is to get students to open and study God’s word together, as well as to provide a space for students to build relationships with each other and our adult volunteers.

 We encourage students to engage in missions both locally and abroad.
-The biggest value we hope our students grasp is that their entire life serves as a platform to live out and share the gospel.
+The biggest value we hope our students grasp is that their entire life serves as a platform to share the gospel.
 We go to Honduras annually and plan local service projects.